navyayy/portfolio-web/_posts/blockchain-technology.md

 Globally and nationally various efforts are being made towards implementing Blockchain based applications.
 A digital infrastructure based on Blockchain technology will transform the digital ecosystem in India and will enable the future of digital services, platforms, applications, content and solutions.
 In recent years, India has made a significant effort to become a digital society by building a large citizen-scale digital public infrastructure.

-# IMPORTANCE OR USAGE
+## IMPORTANCE OR USAGE

 1. Blockchain technology can facilitate innovations, applications requiring management, storage retrieval and safety of vast & important information.

 2. Including management of information pertaining to financial transactions, electoral voting, medical records, academic lessons, property ownership records and professional testimonials.

-3. Blockchain technology provides an opportunity for transparent transactions processing in any domain and information stored in fraud-proof, transparent and credible, decentralized framework.
+3. Blockchain technology provides an opportunity for transparent transactions processing in any domain and information stored in fraud-proof ,transparent and credible, decentralized framework.

-# INDIA AND BLOCKCHAIN
+## INDIA AND BLOCKCHAIN

 1. Securities and Exchange Board of India (SEBI): SEBI instructed all depositories to use Blockchain Technology for maintaining records.

 2. Secured Voting - Students of Malla Reddy Engineering College for women have developed Blockchain technology for the voting process.

 3. Tea Board of India: Tea Board of India is planning to adopt Blockchain Technology for keeping an eye on supply chain and adulteration.

 4. The Telecom Sector: The Telecom Regulatory Authority of India (TRAI) has instructed to adopt Blockchain technology to track spam calls and unregistered telemarketing companies.

 5. Banking Sector

 6. Agriculture

 7. Governance

 8. Tourism

 The Ministry of Electronics and Information Technology (Meity) has prepared a draft framework for use of Blockchain Technology in government services.